therealrmac/C19-spa-SandwichMaker/README.md

 # Sandwich Maker exercise

-*Frist upload NOT COMPLETE. and i have the basic layout of it complete but now I'm getting errors with the iife functions*
+*App works*
+---
 ### Instructions
+1. select meat/cheese/vegies/condiments/bread to make a sandwich
+2. the total price for the sandwich accumulates at the bottom as you fill it out.
+---
-^Create a sandwich order form that allows the user to select all the ingredients for a custom deli sandwich.
+> Create a sandwich order form that allows the user to select all the ingredients for a custom deli sandwich.
 Create a Sandwich module, then create the following as individual modules, using IIFE syntax, to augment Sandwich:

 bread
 meat